jenkinsci/virtualbox-plugin/README.md

 This plugin manage slaves using VirtualBox vms with its WebServer API.

-It currently supports VirtualBox versions 3 to 6.
+It currently supports VirtualBox versions 5.2 and 6.0 (the versions actively maintained by Oracle).

 Sources
 -------

 If you're wanting to make changes, please clone the git repository at [sources]

-git://github.com/bjones14/virtualbox-plugin.git
+git://github.com/jenkinsci/virtualbox-plugin.git

 Documentation
 -------------